openvinotoolkit/datumaro/site/content/en/docs/formats/pascal_voc.md

 in Pascal VOC 2012 has for segmentation task and this result is the same as the [official documentation](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/dbstats.html)

-More examples of working with Pascal VOC dataset from code can be found in [tests](https://github.com/openvinotoolkit/datumaro/tree/develop/tests/test_voc_format.py)
+Examples of using this format from the code can be found in [tests](https://github.com/openvinotoolkit/datumaro/tree/develop/tests/test_voc_format.py)